 - Men with an allergic reaction to dutasteride or its ingredients should not take it.

 - Men with liver disease should talk to their doctor before taking dutasteride.

 - Because of the potential for drug-drug interactions, care should be taken when administering dutasteride to patients taking potent, chronic CYP3A4 enzyme inhibitors (e.g., ritonavir).

 - Unlike finasteride, were families that had a deficiency of the Type II 5-alpha reductase enzyme were followed for years without any adverse effects, there is no natural biologic model for dutasteride.

 - The half life of dutasteride is 5 weeks compared to 6-8 hours for finasteride and serum concentrations of dutasteride are detectable up to 4-6 months after discontinuation of treatment.

-To hear answers to frequently asked questions about the use of this medication, go to the Dutasteride section of the Bernstein Medical Hair Transplant Blog.
+To hear answers to frequently asked questions about the use of this medication, go to the Dutasteride section of Hair Restoration Answers.